 For more targeted tips to eliminate hair fall and shedding in the long term, I highly recommend The Ultimate Hair Growth Guide.

 The Ultimate Hair Growth Guide

-If you want to learn more about how to avoid, eliminate and prevent hair loss issues on natural hair, then you may be interested in The Ultimate Hair Growth Guide: Stop Hair Loss.
-Regrow Bald Spots.
-Fill in Thin Areas.
+If you want to learn more about how to avoid, eliminate, and prevent hair loss issues on natural hair, then you may be interested in the Healthy Hair Care Series.

-This guide features over 15 proven and tested methods for hair regrowth and is rated 4.5 out of 5 on Amazon and Goodreads.
-It is an all in one package for addressing hair loss and thinning.
-It’s a lot more than just applying a few products to your hair.
+The guide is an all-in-one package for addressing hair loss and thinning.
+You will discover it’s a lot more than just applying a few products to your hair.
+Learn more here.

 Even though we all hate seeing that little or big ball of hair after detangling or shampooing, it’s no reason to panic and it’s perfectly normal.

 Just keep track of it over several weeks before deciding you have a more serious hair loss issue.